3 flatbed freight shipping tips.

-Your freight service provider will refine the equipment choices based on how your freight needs to load.
+Understanding how your freight will be loaded and unloaded will help with determining what type of trailer can be used to transport your goods.
 For instance, if you plan to load your freight from a loading dock, they won't send in a step deck since it isn't dock height.
-And if you plan to load with a crane, they'll cross a Conestoga off the list since it has a roof.

 Where are the pickup and delivery locations?
 If they are job sites, will there be crews waiting?

 Riggers and crews are expensive.
-A service provider that understands the importance of deadlines will consider timing when they assign a carrier.
+A freight provider that understands the importance of deadlines will consider timing when they assign a carrier.

-We know that's a lot to pull together, but you'll be thankful you did your homework.
-It puts you a step closer to the right equipment for your freight.
+Hauling flatbed freight is no easy feat and while we know that's a lot of information to pull together, you'll be thankful you did your homework.
+It puts you a step closer to choosing the right equipment for your freight.

-Freight service providers connect you to an expansive network that helps you secure capacity and locate equipment - experts will find you the standard flatbed, step deck, drop deck, removable gooseneck, flatbed LTL or over dimensional and overweight equipment that's right for your shipment.
-They will tender the load to a qualified contract carrier and arrange permits or recommend escorts when needed.
-They'll do what it takes to get your shipment delivered.
+An online freight service will connect you to an expansive network that will help you secure capacity and locate equipment - find a standard flatbed, step deck, drop deck, removable gooseneck, flatbed LTL or over dimensional and overweight equipment that's right for your shipment.
+An online freight service provider will also tender the load to a qualified contract carrier and arrange permits or recommend escorts when needed.

 Final thoughts on flatbed freight shipping.